wur-bioinformatics/introduction-to-bioinformatics/week1.md

   - C
   - Special (forms disulfide bonds)
 ```
-%#% Table aminoacidtable was difficult to read in dark mode.
-Adjusted custom css file to make it easier to read.

 Some amino acids have non-polar side chains, and these are generally **hydrophobic**, i.e., water cannot form hydrogen bonds with these molecules.
 Thus, they can often be found in the interior of proteins together with other hydrophobic amino acids.
 **Aromatic** amino acids contain aromatic rings, and often stabilize folded protein structures.
-%#% Description of hydrophobic amino acids was rather informal ("they do not like water").

 In contrast, the charged and the polar amino acids are **hydrophilic**, i.e., water can form hydrogen bonds with these molecules.
 They can often be found on the surface of proteins or in the interior, when they can interact with another oppositely charged amino acid.
 **Positively charged** amino acids, are also called basic amino acids and **negatively charged** amino acids are also called acidic amino acids.
-%#% Description of hydrophylic amino acids was rather informal ("they like water").

 Although amino acids can be classified into these groups based on their properties, some amino acids stand out.
 The smallest amino acid is glycine, which provides great flexibility due to its small size.
 In contrast, proline is an amino acid, where the side chain is bonded to the backbone nitrogen atom, which makes it very rigid.